ksindi/managers-playbook/README.md

 ## Feedback

+Giving great feedback to reports/managers/peers is one of the most impactful things you can do to drive alignment and build trust.

 1. Be prompt, ideally providing feedback the same day of the event that prompted it.
 1. Get buy-in about providing feedback and reduce mystery by giving context:
     - "Do you have 10 minutes?"  ⛔️